emrsyah/NutriScan/README.md

 <p  align="center">

 NutriScan provides personalized food recommendations and detailed nutritional insights, empowering you to make informed choices.
-Easily donate excess or allergenic food to positively impact your community.
+Easily donate excess or food you buy but have allergic to in mission positively impact your community.

 <br/>
 <br/>